 When we went to bed our gas mask had to be within reach in the dark.

 In fact, the legal requirement always to have one's gas mask to hand was relaxed after a couple of years - possibly because the Germans hadn't dropped any poison gas and possibly in view of the hidden dangers of gas masks - see below.

 Comfort in gas masks

 Gas masks were horribly uncomfortable!
 Our experience with mask-wearing during the coronavirus pandemic may give some small indication, but gas masks were much, much worse.

 As for my own experience with a child's gas mask, I threw it off in disgust and refused to wear it, saying that I couldn't breathe.
-Even now, as I write all those years afterwards, I can remember it as if it were yesterday!
+Even now, all those years afterwards, I can remember it as if it were yesterday!
 It made a strong impression on me because I felt that I was suffocating.
 I was only three or four at the time.

 The hidden danger of gas masks

 Unbeknown to anyone at the time, gas masks were themselves dangerous.
 They contained asbestos, either side of the charcoal filter, intended to prevent the charcoal from catching fire in a bomb blast.
 Breathing in asbestos can lead in later life to asbestosis, a serious long-term lung condition.